DavideBenussi/LOOGGM/README.md

 ---

 This repository contains the simulation code and empirical results accompanying the manuscript:
-**Leave-one-out testing of node-level differences in Gaussian graphical models**
+**"Leave-one-out testing of node-level differences in Gaussian graphical models"**